Every day, EJA lawyers and campaigners help communities use the law as a tool to create a radically better world.

 We go to court to drive climate ambition.
 We challenge problematic regulatory frameworks and push for decisions based on sound science.

-We run urgent interventions and important court challenges to keep our forests standing for generations to come.
+With our clients, we run urgent interventions and important court challenges to keep our forests standing for generations to come.

 We focus on making the biggest the impact.